AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/index.md

 layout: devices-ayla-linux-agent.html
 ---

-This is the homepage for the [Ayla Linux Agent](/glossary/ayla-linux-agent).
+This is the homepage for the Ayla Linux Agent.
+See [Glossary: Ayla Linux Agent](/glossary/ayla-linux-agent).

 The [Guide](/devices/ayla-linux-agent/guide) shows you how to connect a Raspberry Pi to the Ayla Cloud using an Ayla Linux Agent.